 Sprague, J. R., & Walker, H. M. (2005).
 Safe and healthy schools: Practical prevention strategies.
 New York, NY: Guilford.

 Sprick, R.S., & Garrison, M. (2008).
 Interventions: Evidence-based behavioral strategies for individual students.
 Eugene, OR: Pacific Northwest Publishing.

 Vaughn, B., Duchnowski, A., Sheffield, S., & Kutash, K., (2005).
 Positive behavior support: A classroom-wide approach to successful student achievement and interactions.
 Department of Child and Family Studies, Louis de la Parte Florida Mental Health Institute.
 Tampa, FL: University of South Florida.

-Wilkinson, L. A. (2010).
-A best practice guide to assessment and intervention for autism and Asperger syndrome in schools.
+Wilkinson, L. A. (2017).
+A best practice guide to assessment and intervention for autism spectrum disorder in schools.
 London: Jessica Kingsley Publishers.

 Lee A. Wilkinson, PhD, is a licensed and nationally certified school psychologist, and certified cognitive-behavioral therapist.
 He is author of the award-winning books, A Best Practice Guide to Assessment and Intervention for Autism and Asperger Syndrome in Schools and Overcoming Anxiety and Depression on the Autism Spectrum: A Self-Help Guide Using CBT.
 He is also editor of a text in the APA School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools.
 His latest book is A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (2nd Edition).